euanc/DiskFormatID/README.md

 # DiskFormatID

+More information is available in this blog post: http://digitalcontinuity.org/post/144268258748/floppy-disk-format-identifer-tool

 This program is intended to help to identify floppy disk formats.
 It takes a folder of http://www.Kryoflux.com stream files as input.
 It only works with linux and requires

 python 2.7